tradingview-pine-seeds/docs/repo.md

 After updating the data files and completing the relevant actions, examine the log for errors.

 1. Go to the repository __Actions__ tab.
 2. Check the __Check data and create pr__ action.
-It's last run should be with green tick like on image below.
+It's last run should be marked with a green tick like on the image below.
     ![GitHub successful action runs](/images/github_ok_action.png)

-It may take some time for the initial upload to be visible on TradingView chart.
+It may take some time for the initial upload to be visible on the TradingView chart.

 The [data requirements][_data] are listed in the tables.
 We indicate which field failed the check in the log and explain why.